shibanisankpal/Data-Visualization/README.md

 # Data-Visualization

-This Streamlit-based dashboard application allows users to upload a custom CSV or Excel dataset and visualize it using different types of plots.
+This Streamlit-based dashboard application allows users to upload a CSV or Excel dataset and visualize it using different types of plots.

 ## Link to application
 [Custom Dataset Dashboard](https://data-visualization-03udsru5kuy9.streamlit.app/)